 Finance & Trials

-The firm's strengths include real estate capital markets,
+Goodwin's strengths include real estate capital markets, private

 Among Goodwin's historic deals include the firm's representation

 of DST Global-a private equity investor in web-based companies-in

 its leading of a $950 million financing round for Groupon, as well